 Portland, OR 97214

-or please call/email for an appointment outside of these hours
+*Please call/email for an appointment outside of these hours.

 Our Portland, Oregon, store is just seventy miles north of the “Grass Seed Capital of the World”-- Oregon’s beautiful Willamette Valley.
 We’re located in the heart of Portland’s friendly (and funky) near east side.
 Parking is available in our bay and in a reserved street spot out front.